duytacong24895/go-crud-generator/Readme.md

-# GO CRUD Generator
+# GO CURD Generator

-CRUD Generator is an open source project that generates RESTful APIs for GORM models and chi **go version 1.24.1**
+CURD Generator is an open source project that generates RESTful APIs for GORM models and chi **go version 1.24.1**

 ## Features